Deyht/CIANNA/README.md

 5. Build the Python interface.

-    First check if any path or compile option need to be adapted for your need in the file *src/python_module_setup.py* (GCC, CUDA, OpenBLAS, ...).
+    First, check if any path or compile option need to be adapted for your need in *src/python_module_setup.py* (GCC, CUDA, OpenBLAS, ...).
-Then, the interface can be build automatically by adding the PY_INTERF argument to the *compile.cp* command, or manually by going into the *src* directory and execute:
+Then, the interface can be build automatically by adding the PY_INTERF argument to the *compile.cp* command (re-compile with all arguments), or manually by going into the *src* directory and execute:
    ```
    python3 python_module_setup.py build
    ```
-   To used the locally built interface the explicit build path must be given to the Python script (see example).
+   To used the locally built interface the explicit build path must be given to the Python script (see [example](https://github.com/Deyht/CIANNA/wiki/3\)-How-to-use-(Python-interface))).

-   To provide access to the framework system wide (including using the PY_INTERF option), execute into the *src* directory:
+   To provide system-wide access to the framework (must also be done when using the PY_INTERF option), execute into the *src* directory:
    ```
    sudo python3 python_module_setup.py install
    ```